 Ken Vandermark

-Ken Vandermark (USA 1964) is an avant-garde composer, improviser, saxophonist/clarinetist, curator, and writer whose unique history has given him the opportunity to perform extensively and record with key figures of the AACM (Fred Anderson), FMP (Peter Brötzmann), post-punk (Terrie Ex); Ethiopian music (Getachew Mekuria), and free jazz from Japan (Akira Sakata).
-He’s been the director of the Catalytic Sound musician cooperative since 2012, has run Audiographic Records since 2014, and in 1999 was awarded a MacArthur Fellowship in music.
+Ken Vandermark (USA, 1964) is a renowned avant-garde composer, improviser, saxophonist/clarinetist, curator, and writer.
+He has collaborated and recorded with key figures from the AACM (Fred Anderson), FMP (Peter Brötzmann), British improvisation (Paul Lytton), post-punk (Terrie Ex), Ethiopian music (Getachew Mekuria), and Japanese free jazz (Akira Sakata).
+Since 2012, he has directed the Catalytic Sound cooperative and runs Audiographic Records (founded 2014).
+In 1999, he was awarded a MacArthur Fellowship for his contributions to music.

 Calendar